 - What equipment is available?
 And what is their function?

 - Make a choice.

 When creating an explainer video, it is clear that you want to be as involved as possible to ensure that your brand message gets across the way you intend.

-Working with Great Big Digital is the best way to get the most out of video production while still having a say in the content and voice to ensure that your messaging and branding stay consistent with what you have built.
+Working with Great Big Digital is the best way to get the most out of video production while still having a say in the content and voice.
+We would love to translate your text into a powerful, functional, effective branding video.

 Achieve your website goals with customized data, intuitive UX, and intentional design.